RightToPrivacy/wipri/README.md

 ---

-**MAIN REPOSITORY (FOR LATEST UPDATES / FEATURES):** http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/WiPri
+### **MAIN GIT REPOSITORY (FOR LATEST WIPRI UPDATES FIRST / FEATURES):** http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/WiPri

-Above Gitea Onion location is the best way to file issues (I check above daily, but am not on github as often)
+Above Gitea Onion location is the best place to file issues (Gitea Onion is checked daily, not on github as often)

+[ Gitea Onion is dedicated anonymous Git server respecting user anonymity ]

 (Use Tor Browser, or torify / Tails / Whonix) is the main location and is updated more often.

 ---

 #### REQUIREMENTS (AS OF THIS VERSION)

+LINUX DEVICE (with the following):

 * wireless-tools (for the signal related flags)